 'Out Of Gitmo': Released Guantanamo Detainee Struggles In His New Home

 In the final months of the Obama administration, the U.S. struggled to find homes for dozens of detainees in the Guantanamo Bay detention center.
-But the negotiations with host nations proved complicated and five men approved for release never made it out.
+But the negotiations with host nations proved complicated, and five men approved for release never made it out.
 To understand why, I set out to interview a released Guantanamo detainee, as part of a project in partnership with the PBS series Frontline.

 About This Story

-Note: An earlier version of this story misstated former Guantanamo envoy Lee Wolosky's first name as James.